 One of the biggest and oldest bookmakers in the world, listed on the FTSE 250.
-With William Hill you can do pretty much everything you would want from an online bookmaker with a large sportsbook, great live betting, excellent streaming, mobile app, Cash Out, in store betting, phone, text, casino, financials etc., what more could you need.
+With William Hill you can do pretty much everything you would want from an online bookmaker with a large sportsbook, great live betting, excellent streaming, mobile app, Cash Out, in store betting, phone, text, casino, bingo etc., what more could you need.
 If you are someone looking for just one betting site to do everything with then William Hill must be in your top three.

 Offers are good on the whole, especially for major events, and odds are some of the best overall.
 You are going to want William Hill as part of your betting portfolio based on the number of betting options alone.

 - Big and Powerful Bookie - Few can match the resources and features Hill's can offer

 - Great Live betting with streaming, every feature and a large range of markets